clh021/myclaude/project-task-prompts-workflow/README.md

-# Prompt Engineer Workflow
+# Project Task Prompts Workflow

 Transform requirements into AI-executable task prompts with unambiguous technical roadmaps.

 ## Overview

-The Prompt Engineer Workflow is a specialized workflow module that generates self-contained, detailed task prompts optimized for AI execution.
+The Project Task Prompts Workflow is a specialized workflow module that generates self-contained, detailed task prompts optimized for AI execution.
 Unlike other workflows that focus on immediate implementation, this workflow creates comprehensive documentation that can be:

 - Distributed to multiple AI agents for parallel execution
 - Stored as reusable implementation templates